 - Are there certain foods that make you blah or emotional?

 Journaling about your experiences and food prep can help you to uncover your innermost thoughts about the process and things that you might not even realize were holding you back.
 You will begin to sense patterns in your behavior and possibly predict when you might find yourself tempted to get off track and why.
-If you are able to identify these trigger points, it will be easier to avoid them in the future.
+If you can identify these trigger points, it will be easier to avoid them in the future.